rrgodhorus/tag-security/assessments/projects/external-secrets/self-assessment.md

   * Dedicated email for reporting security bugs/vulnerabilities that is monitored 24x7.
   * Acknowledgement email to reporter within a reasonable time span once the process it started.
   * Information on maintainers who are charged with responding to security events (in case an immediate response is required).
-  * Include specific timeline/procedures to assign resources and fix a reported vulnerability.
+  * Include a specific timeline/procedures to assign resources and fix a reported vulnerability.
 ### Incident Response
 * Since this project does not directly handle any customer data, any users who experience an incident will report a vulnerability.